for you sunshine -- from here on up it gets a lot more complicated and a lot harder!

 The mechanism for the Yarn Collection is the accumulation of Wool from Sheep and Rabbits, which fills the meter on the Spinning Wheel, at which point you can activate the Spinning Wheel.
 As the wheel spins it creates both regular yarn and the chance at one of the three different types of special yarn.
 Once you complete the special yarn collection, you receive as your prize a special animal called a Manx Loaghtan Sheep -- and the collection resets so you can do it again.

-Another of the new game play elements that you receive upon attaining Level 9 is Speed Feeding, which is introduced to you by the visit of your old mate Marie, who shows you how to first feed a Rabbit that she brings with her to remove its normal hunger state, and then, using Speed Feed that she gives you, feed it when it is not in its normal hunger state for twice the animal mastery points.
+Another of the new game play elements that you receive upon attaining Level 9 is Speed Feeding, which is introduced to you by the visit of your old mate Marie, who shows you how to first feed a Rabbit that she brings with her to remove its normal hunger state, and then, using Speed Feed that she gives you, feed it when it is not in its normal hunger state for twice the Animal Mastery

 Level 9 adds the Goat Shelter to the game